realworldocaml/book/en/12a-parsing-json-and-xml.md

 instead of an integer?

 Our first task is to parse the JSON into a more structured OCaml type so that we can use static typing more effectively.
-For example, pattern matching can statically check at compilation time that we've tested all the possible variations of a given field, instead of relying on runtime unit tests (as you might in Python or Ruby).
+When manipulating JSON in Python or Ruby, you might write unit tests to check that you have handled unusual inputs.
+The OCaml model prefers compile-time static checking as well as unit tests.
+For example, using pattern matching can warn you if you've not checked that a value can be `Null` as well as contain an actual value.

 There are several JSON parsers available for OCaml, and we've picked [`Yojson`](http://mjambon.com/yojson.html) for the remainder of this chapter.